Metaswitch/sprout/docs/Mangelwurzel.md

 Mangelwurzel is invoked and configured through iFCs.
 The URI must contain mangelwurzel (and must obviously be routable to the mangelwurzel node).
 Typically it would be either sip:mangelwurzel.homedomain or sip:mangelwurzel@<mangelwurzel_addr>.
 There are also a number of optional parameters encoded on the URI which define mangelwurzel's configuration.
 They are as follows:

 * dialog – Present if the dialog identifiers (From tag, To tag and call ID) should be changed.
-* req-uri – Present if the Request URI of this request should be changed.
+* req-uri – Present if the Request URI (and Contact URI) of this request should be changed.
-* contact – Present if the Contact header for this request should be changed.
 * to – Present if the To header of this request should be changed.
 * routes – Present if the route set of this request should be changed.
 * mangalgorithm – Specifies the algorithm to use for URI manipulation.
 Takes values of rot13 or reverse.